 You are very welcome to our 2023 Europe Week.
 On this page, you will find a booklet of activities for the week.
 You can decide to do all or only some of them.

 On 9 May, we are organising Europe Day Zoom Quizzes for 1st and 2nd classes as well as for 3rd and 4th classes.
 These are tailored quizzes to the age group and require no prior knowledge.
-At the end of each quiz, an Irish MEP will connect to interact with the children to answer any question relating to the EU, be it on Ireland’s choices within the EU, its celebration of 50 years in the club, the role of EU values, what we’re doing regarding the protection of our environment, the development of the single market with a common charger, etc:
+At the end of each quiz, Emmanuelle Schon-Quinlivan will interact with the children to answer any question relating to the EU, be it on Ireland’s choices within the EU, its celebration of 50 years in the club, the role of EU values, what we’re doing regarding the protection of our environment, the development of the single market with a common charger, etc:

 What you need for the quiz

 A survivor of Nazi concentration camps, Simone Veil’s childhood and traumatic experiences during the Second World War sowed the seeds of her commitment to a unified Europe, a cause she would champion for the rest of her life.

 When President Giscard d’Estaing asked Veil to head his party’s list in the first direct elections to the European Parliament in 1979, she jumped at the chance.
 Veil was duly elected to Parliament, which chose her as its President, thus becoming leader of the first directly elected European Parliament and the first woman to head any EU institution.

 Jean Monnet, the French politician and economic adviser, was a lifelong supporter of European integration, whose ideas inspired the Schuman Plan to unite French and German national production of coal and steel under a single banner.